 You may have heard that because of a new law that went into effect on January 1, 2022, Californians are now required to separate organics waste, such as leftover food and kitchen scraps, from their trash and place it in their green waste bins.
 What does this mean for RPV?

 SB 1383 aims to reduce methane emissions by diverting organics waste from landfills for other uses like compost, mulch, and renewable energy.
 While the law is now in effect, cities were given time to transition to offering organics waste collection to their residents and businesses.
-Organics recycling began for residential customers in Rancho Palos Verdes on April 1, 2022, but the City is still taking the steps to begin offering organics recycling for commercial customers in the future.
+Organics recycling began for residential customers in Rancho Palos Verdes on April 1, 2022, and was implemented for non-residential customers on October 1, 2022.

 On January 18, 2022, the City Council approved an agreement with EDCO to provide organics waste collection to residential customers after April 1, 2022.
 On March 15, 2022, the City Council adopted an ordinance bringing the City into compliance with the requirements of SB 1383.
 Following a public hearing during the same meeting, the City Council approved a rate increase of 15.6% for single-family customers for organics recycling services and an inflation-only rate increase of 3% for multi-family customers (this increase does not include the cost of organics recycling services, which will depend on each multi-family complex’s service level).
 Multi-family customers may contract separately for organics waste collection, or apply for an exemption.
 For more information on multi-family organic waste collection, please contact Lauren Ramezani, Public Works Senior Administrative Analyst, at firstname.lastname@example.org.